Do I qualify for Master Building Science and Technology?

 A: Yes, however you might have to take additional courses.
 An assessment and decision is made by the dean of student affairs after consultation with faculty on a case by case basis.

-Q: I am an architecture student at Vienna University of Technology, however I’m still in the Diplomstudium and not in the new Bachelor/Master system.
+Q: I am an architecture student at TU Wien, however I’m still in the Diplomstudium and not in the new Bachelor/Master system.
 I have now finished the first part of my studies (1.
 Studienabschnitt).
 Is this equivalent to a Bachelor degree?
 Can I apply for the Master of Building Science and Technology?

-A: No, the first part of the Diplomstudium does not qualify you to participate in a master program.
+A: No, the first part of the Diplomstudium does not qualify you to participate in a Master's Programme.
 In this case you need to change into the new Bachelor/Master system.
 You might need to take additional courses to be awarded the title BSc.